tomwassenberg/certbot-ocsp-fetcher/README.md

 its lifetime, it will **not** be updated.
 If you need to override this behavior, use the`-f/--force-update` flag (see below).

-### Command line arguments
+### Command line options
-This is a listing of all the command line arguments that can be passed to the
+This is a listing of all the command line options that can be passed to the
 tool:

-- `-c, --certbot-dir`\
+- `-c DIRECTORY, --certbot-dir=DIRECTORY`\
   Specify the configuration directory of the Certbot instance that is used to process the certificates.
 When not specified, this defaults to `/etc/letsencrypt`.\